sarpkayature/tckn-vkn-validator/README.md

 # TCKN - VKN VALIDATOR

-This is a simple validator for Turkish Companies' Identification Numbers (TCKN) and VKN (Vergi Kimlik Numarası).
-This library will only work for Turkish companies and Turkish persons.
+This is a simple validator for Turkish Citizens Identification Numbers (TCKN) and VKN (Vergi Kimlik Numarası).
+This library will only work for Turkish companies and Turkish citizens.
 The validator is based on the official documents of the Social Security Administration & Tax Administration.

 ## Installation